A robust bootstrap change point test for high-dimensional location parameter: Theoretical properties

 with probability at least $1-\gamma$.
-Compared the last display with the rate of convergence for $\rho(\overline{T}_{n}, \overline{T}_{n}^{\sharp} \mid X_{1}^{n})$ in~\eqref{eqn:gaussian_approx_rate} and~\eqref{eqn:gaussian_approx_rate_2}, we see that the JMB method proposed here has better statistical properties than the Gaussian multiplier bootstrap $\overline{T}_{n}^{\sharp}$ without removing any boundary points in computing $\overline{T}_{n}$ and $\overline{T}_{n}^{\sharp}$.
+Comparing the last display with the rate of convergence for $\rho(\overline{T}_{n}, \overline{T}_{n}^{\sharp} \mid X_{1}^{n})$ in~\eqref{eqn:gaussian_approx_rate} and~\eqref{eqn:gaussian_approx_rate_2}, we see that the JMB method proposed here has better statistical properties than the Gaussian multiplier bootstrap $\overline{T}_{n}^{\sharp}$ without removing any boundary points in computing $\overline{T}_{n}$ and $\overline{T}_{n}^{\sharp}$.
 Consequently this will reduce the error-in-size~\eqref{eqn:error_in_size} for our bootstrap calibration $\overline{T}_{n}^{\sharp}$.
 Empirical evidence for our algorithm with smaller error-in-size can be found in Section~\ref{sec:simulation}.
-The main reason for the improved rate is due to the fact that we can approximate the distribution of $\overline{T}_{n}$ based on the majority of the data points in the sample $X_{1},\dots,X_{n}$.
+The main reason for the improved rate is due to the fact that we can approximate the distribution of $\overline{T}_{n}$ based on the majority of the data points in the entire sample $X_{1},\dots,X_{n}$.
 In addition, the proposed change point detector $\overline{T}_{n}$ and its JMB calibration $\overline{T}_{n}^{\sharp}$ can be viewed as a {\it nonlinear} and {\it one-pass} version of the CUSUM statistics.
-Note that the CUSUM statistics $Z_{n}^{\sharp}(s)$ sequentially inspects the two-sample distributions before and after all possible change point locations in the interval $[\underline{s}, n-\underline{s}]$.
-So the computational cost for $\overline{S}_{n}$ is $O(n^{2}p)$.
-In contrast, the computational cost for $\overline{T}_{n}$ with the linear kernel is $O(np)$. \end{rmk}